 Substance misuse remains a major public health concern that has not only been veiled by the pandemic but augmented by soaring opioid-related mortality and morbidity.
 According to the CDC’s National Center for Health Statistics November 17, 2021, press release, there was an estimated 100,306 drug overdose deaths in the United States during the 12-month period ending April 2021, an increase of 28.5% from the 78,056 deaths during the same period in the prior year.

-WSHA is collaborating with key partners to increase opioid stewardship in Washington and Oregon, with a goal of improving opioid prescribing practices, preventing future opioid dependence, reducing overdoses and increasing access to treatment.
-This will be accomplished through provider education, community partnerships, leveraging prescriber data to drive change and policy recommendations.
+WSHA continues to serve as a trusted leader, collaborator, and convener of efforts to reduce opioid misuse.
+To continue the trajectory of opioid stewardship in Washington State, and a shared goal of improving opioid prescribing practices, preventing future opioid dependence, reducing overdoses, and increasing access to treatment, WSHA will remain committed by supporting provider education, community partnerships, and leveraging prescriber data to drive change and policy.

 - Washington: Opioid-Involved Deaths and Related Harms | National Institute on Drug Abuse (NIDA)

 - Opioid Stewardship Collaborative | AHA

 - Home | it starts with one (getthefactsrx.com)

 - Calculating Total Daily Dose of Opioids For Safer Dosage (cdc.gov)

 - EHRA CDC Opioid Guideline Implementation Guide for EHRs (chimecentral.org)